-- couple of blades: machete-like combo tool and a skinner
+- a couple of blades: machete-like combo tool and a skinner

 - a good gun case for flying

-A lot of my non-clothing gear was still pretty serviceable so I didn’t need to pick up too much!
+Most of my non-clothing gear was still serviceable, so I didn’t need to pick up too much!

 Get Ready – Gun

-During the initial conversations with my brother, he had said that most of his shots were always under 300 yards (we will talk about that one in detail later).
-In considering a good “combo” rifle to hunt mule deer as well as big game like elk, I figured the trusty ole 30-06 should handle that job.
-Unfortunately the only 30-06 I had was one I had traded for and was untested.
-It also needed a better scope mounted to it, and sighted in.
-The only other possible big-game rifle I had at the moment was a Remington .308.
-After doing extensive ballistics research, though I decided it would be inadequate to handle the elk end of the hunt.
-Not to mention, I was at odds with Remington and not really wanting to give them any credit for anything I shot (details here).
+During conversations with my brother, he said that most of his shots were always under 300 yards (we will talk about that one in detail later).
+I was considering a good “combo” rifle to hunt mule deer and big game, such as elk.
+I figured the trusty ole 30-06 should handle that job.
+Unfortunately, the only 30-06 I owned was one that I had traded for and it was untested.
+It, also, needed a better scope and needed to be sighted-in.
+The only other big game rifle that I had (at the moment) was a Remington .308.
+After doing extensive ballistics research, I decided it would be inadequate to handle the elk at the end of the hunt.
+Not to mention, I was at odds with Remington.
+I did not want to give them any credit for anything I shot (details here).

-Here’s where the “Guns and Gear Guy” nearly made a fatal “trip” mistake.
-Between a bunch of things going on (outside the trip) and weather delays, I put off the the 30-06 checkout and sighting-in until almost the last weekend before the trip.
-When I did go out, the ranges I normally shot 100/200 yds on (to sight in) were either closed or had had their longer ranges shut down.
+Here’s where the “Gun and Gear Guy” nearly made a fatal “trip” mistake.
+I had a bunch of things going on outside of the trip and there were weather delays.
+I put off the 30-06 “check-out” and sighting-in until the last weekend before the trip.
+When going out to the ranges where I normally shot 100/200 yds on (to sight-in), they were closed or had their longer ranges shut down.
 Yikes!!

-As you will read later, I am so glad I did.
+As you will read later, I am so glad that I did.

-Baggage wise, I originally planned on my pack, an oversized (clearly not carry-on) piece of luggage and my gun case.
-Therefore I would be checking two pieces.
-After my brother reminded me of the baggage fees, and after reviewing the gun case rules related to my specific airline, I decided to drastically change what I packed and to down size the non-carry-on to a carry-on.
-Therefore I would only be checking my gun case and have only that cost.
+Baggage-wise, I originally planned on packing an oversized (clearly not carry-on) piece of luggage and my gun case.
+Therefore, I would be “checking” two pieces.
+My brother reminded me of the baggage fees and I reviewed the gun case rules related to my specific airline.
+As a result, I decided to drastically change what I packed and downsized the non-carry-on to a carry-on.
+So, I would only be checking my gun case and only have that check-in cost.

-With giving up only things that ultimately I would not need anyway and in spite of the bulkiness of all the gear, I was able to get my pack-out down to the new smaller bags.
-In fact, on my return trip I was able to bring back (still carry-on) somethings I picked out while in Montana.
+I gave up things that, ultimately, I would not need anyways.
+In spite of the bulky gear, I was able to get my pack-out down to smaller bags.
+In fact, on my return trip, I was able to bring back some things I picked up while in Montana.

-Given I had a gun, boxes, of ammo, knives… All sorts of TSA no-no’s, and my gun case was my only checked bag, I had to be smart and get all those no-no items into it.
-By smartly reconfiguring my gun case I was able to safely stow all my no-no’s in it and still have a gun that was well protected (more on how to do this in a future article).
+Given I had a gun, boxes of ammo, knives (all sorts of TSA no-no’s), I had to be smart about my packing.
+By reconfiguring my gun case, I was able to safely stow all my no-no’s and still have a well-protected gun (more on how to do this in a future article).

-Everything else I very densely “roll packed” to get the most minimal profile and maximum packing.
-All in all, none of the bags including that gun case were over packed, and everything arrived safely with no damage or adverse wear.
+To get the most minimal profile yet the maximum amount packed, everything else was “roll packed”.
+All in all, none of the bags, nor the gun case, were overpacked.
+Everything arrived safely with no damage or adverse wear.

 “Pack light and tight, sleep at night!” (old ranger ethos)